ZIYU-DEEP/RL-Reading-Group/README.md

 **MAPPO: The Surprising Effectiveness of PPO in Cooperative, Multi-Agent Games** [[link](https://arxiv.org/abs/2103.01955)] [[blog](https://bair.berkeley.edu/blog/2021/07/14/mappo/)] [[code](https://github.com/marlbenchmark/on-policy)] \
 Chao Yu, Akash Velu, Eugene Vinitsky, Yu Wang, Alexandre Bayen, Yi Wu\
 *Preprint, 2021*
 > This paper is like a follow-up work on IPPO.
-Differently, the critic part of MAPPO uses the (agent-specific) *global state* as the input, unlike the observations used in IPPO.
+The critic part of MAPPO uses the (agent-specific) *global state* as the input, unlike the observations used in IPPO.
 >
 > Several algorithmic tricks are discussed in this paper, like value normalization, action masking, etc.